 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

 Visiting The Great Wall of China is on everyone’s bucket list right?
 Especially as it’s one of the seven Wonders of the World.
-But did you know that you can Camp out on the Great Wall of China?
+But did you know that you can go camping on the Great Wall of China?
 And not only that but Camp on a disused part of The Great Wall of China and not see any other tourists apart from your group??

-Well, that’s what I did and I’m going to share with you what it’s like and how you can book a tour to camp on The Great Wall of China too!
+Well, that’s what I did and I’m going to share with you what it’s like and how you can book a Great Wall of China camping tour!

 I travelled around China with a company called The Dragon Trip who specialise in China Tours, and all of their long tours that include visiting Beijing include camping on The Great Wall of China.
 I had a really good experience with them and therefore really recommend them as a company to use.
 You can read my full review of The Dragon Trip here!